lodeguns/FuzzyAdaptiveBinarization/README.md

 ## Sugeno integral generalization applied to improve adaptive image binarization
 This repository contains the manuscript mentioned in the title, and associated code and data sets used for testing our novel methodology.
 Should you need help running our code, please contact us.

-### Cite these papers:
 ### Paper Citation

-Bardozzo, Francesco, et al. "Sugeno integral generalization applied to improve adaptive image binarization."
-Information Fusition - Elsevier (2020).
+**Bardozzo, Francesco, et al. "Sugeno integral generalization applied to improve adaptive image binarization."
+Information Fusition - Elsevier (2020).**

 @article{bardozzo2020sugeno,
   title={Sugeno integral generalization applied to improve adaptive image binarization},